cgmcintyr/SimulaQron/examples/mbqc/README.md

 ## Client/Server

-To run the client and server use `run.sh`.

 ### Client Design

 The client will load a random circuit from the `circuits` directory.
 This circuit describes a computation the client wishes to perform.